 If you think you aren't getting the best possible value for your money with your current auto insurer, the best thing to do is to compare insurance companies.

 One benefit of marriage — in addition to the honeymoon — is the price cut you typically receive on your car insurance policy.
 In Georgia, married motorists save $117 annually on car insurance policies.
 This is a better deal than the US savings of $76.

 |Marital Status||Average Annual Rate|

 Car insurance for divorced drivers in Georgia is the 22nd most expensive in the country.
-If you're overpaying for your car insurance policy, do some shopping.
-You could save big!
+If you're overpaying for your car insurance policy, don't hesitate to compare rates.

 Car insurance companies use credit to determine the reliability of a prospective customer.
 Data show drivers who maintain good credit are more dependable car insurance clients: they less frequently file claims for which insurance companies pay.

 In Georgia, a motorist boasting exceptional credit saves $1,231 annually on car insurance, compared with a driver with a less-favorable credit score.
 Read more about how credit history impacts auto insurance prices:

 Getting cheap auto insurance if you're saddled with a bad credit history can be difficult.
 But we're here to assist.
 Review our guide to finding auto insurance with poor credit and learn how to save!

 If you’re determined to be at fault for an accident or found guilty of a driving violation, your car insurance rates are going to climb.
 The more violations you amass, the more costly your car insurance policy gets.

 In Georgia, your first minor at-fault crash will lead to an extra $813 each year in auto insurance premiums.
 A DUI or DWI — thought of as one of the most serious driving offenses — can boost your annual insurance expenditure in Georgia by an average of $713.